About Hawaiian Trades Academy

 Police Exam Prep

-The Police Program helps students prepare for a career in the Police Department at select counties in the state of Hawaiʻi.
-Tailored to the specific county, the program aims to help students develop skills and critical thinking needed in law enforcement, and is designed to assist students in successfully navigating the Police Academy examinations through test-taking strategies and mentoring from active and/or retired staff and leaders from the police department.
+The Police Officer Exam Prep Program helps students prepare for a career in law enforcement at county or state departments in Hawaiʻi.
+Tailored to the specific county, the program aims to help students develop skills and critical thinking needed in law enforcement, and is designed to assist students in successfully navigating the police officer examinations through test-taking strategies, plus gain first-hand knowledge and mentoring from active and retired staff/leaders in the local police service.

-The Firefighter Program helps students prepare for a career in the Fire Department at select counties in the state of Hawaiʻi.
-Tailored to the specific county, the program aims to help students learn about the Fire Department’s application process, develop skills and critical thinking tools to prepare for the written exam and physical agility test, and gain first-hand knowledge and mentoring from active and/or retired staff and leaders from the fire department.
+The Firefighter Exam Prep Program helps students prepare for a career in the fire service at county or state departments in Hawaiʻi.
+Tailored to the specific county, the program aims to help students learn about the application process, develop skills and critical thinking to prepare them for the firefighter written and physical exams, plus gain first-hand knowledge from active and retired staff/leaders in the local fire service.

 Solar Energy